If you like this content consider tipping jmcook.eth

 There is huge opportunity at the confluence of these two technologies – satellite and drone earth observation for understanding environmental change, oracles for digesting that data and pushing it onto a blockchain, and smart contracts that act on the data in an unambiguous, transparent manner.
 The emergence of DeFi also offers opportunities to efficiently allocated donated funds to level up their impact for conservation projects.
 I have gotten very interested in developing environmental dapps, especially during COVID times when I have been seeking ways to pivot exploring geographical frontiers to exploring technological ones – extracting maximum value and impact from data that already exists rather than focusing on adding data to the pile.

 With that in mind, I am starting to build some model environmental dapps using Ethereum and Chainlink, starting with very simple model scenarios and demonstrations of key concepts (tokens, API calls…etc) and gradually building up to more realistic, complex dapps later on.
-The top-level title “EOLink” (Earth observation + Chainlink) will describe this collection of materials.
 I will be documenting my learning on here as well as publishing code on Github, and other materials developed ad hoc in the hope that some of it is useful to others interested in this technology.

 Start with a simple oracle GET request HERE!

 Notes: I am doing this because I think Ethereum and Chainlink are amazing technologies, I am building on my own, as a hobby, outside of my day-job.
 I am not selling anything or building anything commercial.
 Constructive criticism and technical advice is always very welcome, but I don’t need FUD.
 I’m also not interested in discussing token prices or general crypto speculation.
-Although ETH and LINK are real assets, nothing I say anywhere on this site is financial advice.
+Nothing I say anywhere on this site is financial advice.